matteo-d-m/cnns-tutorial/README.md

 cnns-tutorial/
-├── docs/                      # supplementary documents that may be of interest ├── files/                     # supplementary files (e.g., images) ├── README.md                  # the file you are reading, the information you need ├── cnns-tutorial-env.yml      # installation file
+├── docs/                      # supplementary documents that may be of interest ├── files/                     # supplementary files (e.g., images) ├── LICENSE.md                 # the license for this work (CC BY-NC-ND 4.0)
+├── README.md                  # the file you are reading, the information you need ├── cnns-tutorial-env.yml      # installation file
 └── cnns-tutorial.ipynb        # step-by-step implementation of the paper's contents